-- 1. For the purposes of this Agreement, unless the context otherwise requires: - (a) the term "Lesotho" means the sovereign Kingdom of Lesotho comprising all the areas that immediately before 4 October 1966 were comprised in the former colony of Basutoland together with such other areas that may, in accordance with international law, be declared by an Act of the Lesotho Parliament to form part of Lesotho; and - (b) the term "South Africa" means the Republic of South Africa and, when used in a geographical sense, includes the territorial sea thereof as well as any area outside the territorial sea, including the continental shelf, which has been or may hereafter be designated, under the laws of South Africa and in accordance with international law, as an area within which South Africa may exercise sovereign rights or jurisdiction; - (c) the terms "a Contracting State" and "the other Contracting State" mean Lesotho or South Africa as the context requires; - (d) the term "business" includes the performance of professional services and of other activities of an independent character; - (e) the term "company" means any body corporate or any entity that is treated as a body corporate for tax purposes; - (f) the term "competent authority" means: - (i) in Lesotho, the Commissioner General for the Lesotho Revenue Authority or an authorised representative of the Commissioner General; and - (ii) in South Africa, the Commissioner for the South African Revenue Service or an authorised representative of the Commissioner; - (g) the term "enterprise" applies to the carrying on of any business;

-- (h) the terms "enterprise of a Contracting State" and "enterprise of the other Contracting State" mean respectively an enterprise carried on by a resident of a Contracting State and an enterprise carried on by a resident of the other Contracting State; - the term "international traffic" means any transport by a ship, aircraft or rail or road transport vehicle operated by an enterprise of a Contracting State, except when the ship, aircraft or rail or road transport vehicle is operated solely between places in the other Contracting State; - (j) the term "national", in relation to a Contracting State, means: - (i) any individual possessing the nationality or citizenship of that Contracting State; and - (ii) any legal person or association deriving its status as such from the laws in force in that Contracting State; and - (k) the term "person" includes an individual, a company and any other body of persons that is treated as an entity for tax purposes.
+- (b) the term "South Africa" means the Republic of South Africa and, when used in a geographical sense, includes the territorial sea thereof as well as any area outside the territorial sea, including the continental shelf, which has been or may hereafter be designated, under the laws of South Africa and in accordance with international law, as an area within which South Africa may exercise sovereign rights or jurisdiction; - (c) the terms "a Contracting State" and "the other Contracting State" mean Mauritius or South Africa as the context requires; - (d) the term "business" includes the performance of professional services and of other activities of an independent character; - (e) the term "company" means any body corporate or any entity which is treated as a company or body corporate for tax purposes; - (f) the term "competent authority" means: - (i) in Mauritius, the Director General of the Mauritius Revenue Authority or an authorised representative of the Director General; and - (ii) in South Africa, the Commissioner for the South African Revenue Service or an authorised representative of the Commissioner; - (g) the term "enterprise" applies to the carrying on of any business; - (h) the terms "enterprise of a Contracting State" and "enterprise of the other Contracting State" mean respectively an enterprise carried on by a resident of a Contracting State and an enterprise carried on by a resident of the other Contracting State; - the term "international traffic" means any transport by a ship or aircraft operated by an enterprise of a Contracting State, except when the ship or aircraft is operated solely between places in the other Contracting State; - (j) the term "national", in relation to a Contracting State, means: - (i) any individual possessing the nationality or citizenship of that Contracting State; and - (ii) any legal person or association deriving its status as such from the laws in force in that Contracting State; - (k) the term "person" includes an individual, a company and any other body of persons which is treated as an entity for tax purposes; and - (I) the term "tax" means Mauritius tax or South African tax, as the context requires.

-2. As regards the application of the provisions of the Agreement at any time by a Contracting State, any term not defined therein shall, unless the context otherwise requires, have the meaning that it has at that time under the law of that State for the purposes of the taxes to which the Agreement applies, any meaning under the applicable tax laws of that State prevailing over a meaning given to the term under other laws of that State.
+2. As regards the application of the Agreement at any time by a Contracting State, any term not defined therein shall, unless the context otherwise requires, have the meaning that it has at that time under the law of that State for the purposes of the taxes to which the Agreement applies, any meaning under the applicable tax laws of that State prevailing over a meaning given to the term under other laws of that State.